fmgarage/ft-fms-docker/README.md

 ## Installation on Windows 10

-**Important**: As of now it is not possible to run both FileMaker Server (in Docker) and FileMaker Pro at the same time on a Windows machine.
-FileMaker Pro also binds port 5003 on launch, and it is not possible to make a connection to the local server.
+**Important**: As of now, there is a caveat when running both FileMaker Server (in Docker) and FileMaker Pro at the same time on a Windows machine.
+FileMaker Pro also binds port 5003 (exclusively) on launch, and it is not possible to make a connection to the local server.
+There is a workaround though: If you open port 5003 before, with a tool like [TCP Listen](https://www.allscoop.com/tcp-listen.php), FileMaker Pro cannot take that port and instead accesses FileMaker Server in the Docker environment.

 #### WSL2